-5 key takeaways from Biden’s $2 trillion infrastructure plan
+Analysis | 5 key takeaways from Biden’s $2 trillion infrastructure plan

 “Put another way, roughly half of the spending will be paid for,” said Shai Akabas, director of economic policy at the Bipartisan Policy Center.

 The standard way to look at spending like this is to add up how much it costs over a decade and how much of that cost is paid for over the same 10-year window.
-The proposed tax hikes only generate about $1.5 trillion over a decade, meaning this plan would add close to $1 trillion to the U.S. debt.
+The proposed tax hikes generate only about $1.5 trillion over a decade, meaning this plan would add close to $1 trillion to the U.S. debt.

 The United States still has nearly 10 million people out of work — more than the worst days of the Great Recession.
 While many economists predict a boom this summer as most Americans get vaccinated and start traveling and dining again, there are still likely to be people left behind.
 This infrastructure bill is widely expected to create a lot of good-paying jobs.
-The typical wage for a construction job is close to $30 an hour compared, according to the Labor Department, which is significantly higher than the median pay of $19 an hour for all U.S. jobs.
+The typical wage for a construction job is close to $30 an hour, according to the Labor Department, which is significantly higher than the median pay of $19 an hour for all U.S. jobs.

-Biden is haunted by the “jobless recovery” that occurred after the Great Recession where it took nearly a decade to get everyone back to work.
-It’s why he wanted the large covid relief package that passed earlier in March.
+Biden is haunted by the “jobless recovery” that occurred after the Great Recession, when it took nearly a decade to get everyone back to work.
+It’s why he wanted the large covid-19 relief package that passed earlier in March.
 This infrastructure package is another effort to ensure jobs do return quickly.

 The Cybersecurity 202: Here's how Biden's infrastructure package could address electric grid cybersecurity

-While much of the money from Biden’s $1.9 trillion covid relief bill is likely to be spent in the next six months, this first-round $2 trillion infrastructure package would pump money into the economy for years to come, helping provide an extra boost to jobs and the economy throughout Biden’s first term.
+While much of the money from Biden’s $1.9 trillion covid-19 relief bill is likely to be spent in the next six months, this first-round $2 trillion infrastructure package would pump money into the economy for years to come, helping provide an extra boost to jobs and the economy throughout Biden’s first term.